Explanation Generation for Contradiction Reconciliation with LLMs: Conclusion

 \section{Conclusion}

-In this work, we introduce the task of reconciling contradictory observations through natural language explanations, an underexplored but key aspect of intelligence in tasks ranging from conversations to scientific discovery.
-Our dataset curation method effectively uses existing NLI datasets, and the explanation evaluation metrics we propose enables scalable automatic evaluation, suited to the current paradigm of using LLMs as judges.
-Our study leads to several new insights into the reasoning abilities of current LLMs.
-In particular, we find that generating reconciliatory explanations remains challenging, and extended ``thinking'' does not necessarily improve performance.
-These findings highlight the need for future work on reasoning methods and training strategies to improve models’ ability to reconcile contradictions through explanations.
+We introduce the task of reconciling contradictory observations through natural language explanations, an underexplored but key aspect of intelligence in tasks ranging from conversations to scientific discovery.
+Our proposed methodology effectively leverages existing NLI datasets and introduces metrics for scalable automatic evaluation with LLMs as judges.
+Our study leads to new insights into the reasoning abilities of current LLMs, particularly that generating reconciliatory explanations remains challenging and that extended ``thinking'' does not necessarily improve performance.
+These insights highlight the need for future work on reasoning methods to improve models’ ability to reconcile contradictions through explanations.